jamonholmgren/ProMotion/README.md

-# ProMotion - A new way to organize RubyMotion apps.
+# ProMotion - A new way to easily build RubyMotion apps.

 ProMotion introduces a new object called "Screens".
 Screens have a one-to-one relationship with your app's designed screens.